Neural Radiance Fields for the Real World: A Survey: Fundamentals of NeRF

 \subsection{Alternative Scene Representations}

-\add{ \Gls{nerf} has inspired multiple alternative scene representations that extended beyond the original framework, aiming for higher cross-scene generalization and efficiency.
-This subsection reviews these approaches, highlighting their distinctions and benefits compared to the vanilla NeRF framework, with a focus on image-based rendering, explicit geometric representations, and differentiable rasterization.}
+\Gls{nerf} has inspired multiple alternative scene representations that extend beyond the original framework, aiming for higher cross-scene generalization, efficiency, and photorealism.
+This subsection reviews these approaches, highlighting their distinctions and benefits compared to the vanilla NeRF framework, with a focus on image-based rendering, explicit geometric representations, and differentiable rasterization.

 In vanilla NeRF, the color of a pixel in a novel view is estimated by integrating the radiance field along its corresponding ray.
 Alternatively, inspired by image-based rendering, the color of a pixel can be obtained through warping, resampling, and blending related pixels from other views.
 Building on these ideas, methods such as IBRNet~\cite{wang21ibrnet} and PixelNeRF~\cite{yu2021pixelnerf} predict color and density from image features of source views, enabling novel scene rendering without retraining.
 Subsequent methods, like MVSNeRF~\cite{chen2021mvsnerf} and NeX~\cite{suhail2022light}, further refine multi-view feature aggregation using plane-swept cost volumes and epipolar relationships.
 These approaches outperform traditional NeRF in generating new views of unseen scenes, and with scene-specific fine-tuning, they can achieve results comparable to \gls{sota} single-scene NeRF.